apify/actor-cmd/README.md

 which should print something like:

 ```
-actor-cli/0.10.0 darwin-x64 node-v20.14.2
+actor-cmd/0.10.0 darwin-x64 node-v20.14.2
 ```

-> You can also skip the manual global installation altogether and use `npx actor-cli` with all the following commands instead.
+> You can also skip the manual global installation altogether and use `npx actor-cmd` with all the following commands instead.

 ## Basic usage